FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/rust-bindings.md

 * `const EMPTY: User`: A `User` with each member initialized to `None`.

-The `unknown_data` member stores a mapping from ordinal to the raw bytes of any unknown field that was encountered during decoding.
-If the table is declared as a `resource`, the map will also contain the raw handles in addition to the bytes (i.e. the `unknown_data` member will have type `Option<BTreeMap<u64, fidl::UnknownData>>`).
-If no unknown members were encountered during decoding, the `unknown_data` field is guaranteed to be `None` rather than `Some` of an empty map.
+If any unknown fields are encountered during decoding, they are discarded.
+There is no way to access them or determine if they occurred.

 The `__non_exhaustive` member prevents intializing the table exhaustively, which causes API breakage when new fields are added.
-Instead, you should use the struct update syntax to fill in unspecified fields with `empty()`.
+Instead, you should use the struct update syntax to fill in unspecified fields with `EMPTY`.
 For example:

 ```rust
 {% includecode gerrit_repo="fuchsia/fuchsia" gerrit_path="examples/fidl/rust/fidl_crates/src/main.rs" region_tag="tables_init" adjust_indentation="auto" %}